United Way of Lewis County's Community Investment Process

 United Way of Lewis County depends on a diverse group of volunteers from across the community to guide the sound investment of funds entrusted to us by generous donors.
 These volunteers provide insight and oversight to ensure that programs deliver solid, measurable results.
 The Community Investment volunteer panel participates in the process to make important, and often difficult decisions, regarding grant applications from community organizations on an annual basis.

 United Way of Lewis County provides funding to not-for-profit organizations and programs in Lewis County.
-Funds are provided with the expectation that they will address the FUNDING PRIORITIES - Early Literacy, Youth Success, Financial Stability, and Support Services.
+Funds are provided with the expectation that they will address United Way of Lewis County's goal of 30% of families out of poverty by 2030.

 This important Community Investment process is: